1789: Les Amants de la Bastille: Act 2

 In the spring of 1789, the revolutionaries continue with their plan to revolt against Louis XVI (La Rue nous Appartient, The Street Belongs to Us (reprise) / A quoi to danses?, What are you Dancing for?).
 Meanwhile, Olympe has a nightmare where she has a prophetic dream of Ronan being shot and killed at the Bastille while being taunted by Ramard who has been lusting after her (Je Suis un Dieu, I am a God).
 Fearing for Ronan’s life, Olympe realizes how different her, and his ideals of the world are and orders him to stay away from her despite their love for each other.

 Famine continues to drastically increase, prompting the women of Paris including Solène to revolt (Je Veux le Monde, I Want the World).
 At the Palais de Versailles, Louis XVI is pressured on how to handle the ongoing unrest.
 He permits Count Peyrols to bring order to the people through violence, prompting Necker to voluntary resign as his financial minister.
 Meanwhile, Ronan asks Charlotte to help him tell Olympe that he loves her as he and the revolutionaries prepare for their revolt (Ca Ira mon Amour, It’ll be fine my love).
 Count Peyrols also prepares to fight against the revolutionaries, vowing his allegiance with the King (Nous ne Sommes, We Are Not).
 Charlotte sneaks into the Palais of Versailles where she finds Olympe.
 She passes Ronan’s message onto her, but Olympe insists that her place is with the royals.
 Ramard is killed by Count D’Artois for his constant failures.

 In her room, Marie Antoinette refuses to accompany Duchess Polignac to leave Versailles and bids her farewell.
 Now alone with Olympe, the two women realize how similar they are.
 The queen then relieves Olympe from her duties by encouraging her to go to Ronan while quietly accepting her impending doom (Je Vous rend mon Ame, I Give You Back my Soul).
 Ronan and Olympe come to terms with their differences, but they still yearn for each other (Tomber dans ses Yeux, Falling in Their Eyes).
 While advancing to Bastille, Ronan vows to fulfil his vengeance on his father’s death (Sur ma peau, On my skin (extended version)).

 The revolutionaries successfully storm the Bastille and seize control of the fortress, but Olympe’s prophetic dream comes true when Ronan is fatally shot and wounded.
 Olympe arrives not too long after Ronan is shot, and he dies in her arms (In the second version of the musical, Olympe takes the bullet that was meant for Ronan and dies in his arms).
 Following the aftermath, the revolutionaries declare equality among the classes and their country be ruled without a monarch (Fixe, Fixed).

-Finale: The cast sings Pour La Piene (For Pain).
+Finale: The cast sings Pour La Peine (For Pain).